MichaelNAndrews/MichaelAndrewsIT1025/Lab3/readme.md

 **Virtualization** allows you to create multiple simulated environments or dedicated resources from a single, physical hardware system.

+This process allows you to use a physical machine’s full capacity by distributing its capabilities among many users or environments.

 ## Python
 ## Career Exploration
 #### College Central